 When it opened a few decades after the first railroads did, one of the most interesting technological innovations in America was The Mount Washington Cog Railway, which exists to ride today.

-While the little steam engines of yesteryear have been largely replaced by bio-fueled diesels that run up and down the mountain, the operation itself exists largely as it had when opened in 1869.
-Utilizing a rack and pinion system of gearing, climbing the mountain is an everyday feat, despite the steep pitch of up to 1 foot every three feet.
+The operation itself exists largely as it had when opened in 1869: utilizing a rack and pinion system of gearing, climbing the mountain is an everyday feat, despite the steep pitch of up to 1 foot every three feet.

 A few years after opening the line to the top of Mt.
 Washington at 6,288 feet, a hotel, The Summit House, was opened to enable guests to stay overnight in the midst of New Hampshire’s White Mountains.
 Visitors, who came to take in the brisk mountain air and endless vista of The Presidential Range and surroundings, were able to view the Atlantic Ocean on clear days.